From CIU to the Pentagon

 Dabeck had what he calls “a pretty cool job” serving in another joint position as senior chaplain in Afghanistan for all U.S. and NATO special operations, when he got the call to move to Washington.

-“I was pretty excited and honored that our chief of chaplains thought well enough of my faithfulness to be able to take this position,” Dabeck said.
+“I was pretty excited and felt privileged that our chief of chaplains' office assigned me to take this position,” Dabeck said.

-He describes his current job as “a lot more planning and strategizing for how you take care of soldiers, enabling and training those below you to be the boots on the ground” and sums it up with, “We’re taking care of those who take care of soldiers.”
+He describes his current job as “a lot more planning and strategizing for how you take care of soldiers, enabling and training those below you to be the boots on the ground” and sums it up with, “We’re taking care of those who take care of soldiers, sailors, airmen, and marines.”

 Still a Personal Ministry